Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

-Representing Survivors of Sexual Abuse at Girls’ Rehabilitation Facility
+Representing Survivors of Abuse at Girls’ Rehabilitation Facility

 The San Diego juvenile justice system has failed to protect minors from abuse, including sexual assault.
-Those who have suffered sexual abuse at the Girls’ Rehabilitation Facility (GRF) have legal options for justice, and the Injury Lawyer Team can help.
+Those who have suffered sex abuse at the GRF have legal options for justice, such as a sexual abuse lawsuit, and the Injury Lawyer Team can help.
+Taking action is a way for survivors to pursue compensation for therapy, medical care, lost opportunities, and pain and suffering.

 Settlements Recovered by Our Legal Team